 “Our relationship to God and that to our fellow men should be kept entirely distinct in our minds when considering the dais.
 There is nothing between us and God to require such a session, but there is much between us and our fellows that needs to be settled by the illumination of that day.
 Not only must our false and fleeting doctrines face the fire, but our good and bad or evil practices, as regards our fellows, must be requited (2 Cor.5:10).

 “Although neither sin nor sins are mentioned in connection with the dais, it is difficult for us to avoid injecting these.
 Indeed, is it not logical to reason that bad practices must be sins?
-And if we shall give account concerning ourselves, would this not involve many mistakes?
+And if we shall give an account concerning ourselves, would this not involve many mistakes?
 Such reasoning, even though it seems to be logical, is not wise, because it is not of faith.
 Faith would rather deduce that, since the word sin, or sins, is not employed of the dais, the character of our acts as viewed there must be different, and accord with the terms that are used.
 If this is so, then there is no such thing as the adjudication of sins at the dais.
 We will not be sinners in this sense at the dais, because, at that time, we will be immortal and will have no inclination to sin.
 The body which we will then possess will be an incorruptible, powerful, glorious, spiritual body (1 Cor.15:42-44).

 “We have been justified before God by the work of Christ, but we are not justified among men by our own works.
 One was settled long ago and is everlasting.
 The other cannot be determined until our course is run and we are presented at the dais.
-We are to judge nothing before the time because the spring of human actions and its complexities are hid from us and are beyond our adjudication.
+We are to judge nothing before the time because the spring of human actions and their complexities are hidden from us and are beyond our adjudication.
 Besides, no judge is competent to sit on a bench where he himself is brought to trial.
 Let us not judge now, but wait for the day of requital, when all will be rewarded in the light of perfect knowledge, and without the least danger of sin or mistake.

-“When we treat one another badly, or are injured ourselves, this injustice still remains, so far as we are concerned, notwithstanding our relationship to God and Christ.
+“When we treat one another badly or are injured ourselves, this injustice still remains, so far as we are concerned, notwithstanding our relationship to God and Christ.
 Good or bad, the lack of full faith, due to the activity of the flesh or to the wiles of the Adversary on one hand, and faithfulness and the leading of God’s spirit on the other, have caused unnumbered debts and deserts to be entered to the account of God’s saints and servants, that have never been paid.
-All of these must be balanced, and the books closed at the dais, for there will be no evil or bad acts to enter, and the good will be rewarded without delay, for God no longer needs to hurt and humble us, for we will be able to please Him and serve Him without hindrance.”
+All of these must be balanced, and the books closed at the dais, for there will be no evil or bad acts to enter and the good will be rewarded without delay, for God no longer needs to hurt and humble us, for we will be able to please Him and serve Him without hindrance.”

 THE LARGE SHIELD OF FAITH